Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Additional developments on the GBW geometry

 A particular formulation of interest is based on the objective function proposed in \cite{harandi2017joint}.
 Specifically, given a set of data-target pairs $\{ \bX_i, t_i\}, \bX_i \in \sS_{++}^n$ and $t_i$ categorical, we define the class adjacency matrix $\bA_{ij} = 1$ if sample $i,j$ are from the same class (i.e., $t_i = t_j$) and $\bA_{ij} = -1$ otherwise.
 To this end, the objective function is given as

-It should be emphasized that the objective function in (\ref{eq:metric_learning}) is formulated by directly making use of the BW distance in the objective function of \cite{harandi2017joint}.
-However, from the definition of the GBW distance \ref{gbw_distance} between $\bX_i$ and $\bX_j$ and by taking $\bM^{-1} = \bS$, we observe that the problem~(\ref{eq:metric_learning}) may be equivalently rewritten as
+It should be emphasized that the objective function in \eqref{eq:metric_learning} is formulated by directly making use of the BW distance in the objective function of \cite{harandi2017joint}.
+However, from the definition of the GBW distance \eqref{gbw_distance} between $\bX_i$ and $\bX_j$ and by taking $\bM^{-1} = \bS$, we observe that the problem~\eqref{eq:metric_learning} may be equivalently rewritten as

 This suggests that the GBW geometry naturally captures the metric learning properties of the space.
 Note that $\bS$ can be arbitrary semi-definite matrix and one usually parameterizes $\bS = \bW \bW^\top$, where $\bW$ is a matrix of size $n\times d$.
-Similar to Section \ref{geometry_aware_pca}, the choice for $d$ is motivated by computational considerations and is usually $d \ll n$.
+Similar to Section \ref{geometry_aware_pca}, we usually consider $d \ll n$ for practical considerations.